ArtisanMobile/devdocs/_posts/2014-05-09-event-tracking.md

 ###Automatic Tracking of SocialFramework sharing

 <div class="note note-hint">
-<p>NOTE: There is no need to manually track share events if you are using Apple SocialFramework for sharing to social networks.
+<p><b>NOTE:</b> There is no need to manually track share events if you are using Apple SocialFramework for sharing to social networks.
 Artisan is already automatically collecting analytics events for shares via the SocialFramework.</p>
 </div>

 Artisan will automatically record the share event along with the service type and result (success, failed, cancelled, unknown).